jfuruness/bgpy_pkg/README.md

 Thanks to Dr. Herzberg and Dr. Wang for employing me and allowing this project to be open source

+Thanks to Matt Jaccino and Tony Zheng for assistance with the initial implementation of the Caida Collector

 ## License
 * [bgp\_simulator\_pkg](#bgp_simulator_pkg)